ioBroker-Bot/ioBroker.foxesscloud/README.md

 ## What this adapter does

-Retrieves real-time data from FoxESS Cloud API for solar inverters (e.g., used in Enpal systems) and exposes ioBroker states for home automation:
+Retrieves data from FoxESS Cloud API for solar inverters (e.g., used in Enpal systems) and exposes ioBroker states for home automation:

 - Monitor solar power production in real-time
 - Track battery state of charge (SoC)